zolygin/atem-voice-agents/README.md

 ### Knowledge base

-The knowledge base is stored in the `data` folder.
-After running the deployment script, the contents of this folder will be copied to the Azure Storage Account from where it is indexed and vectorized in the Azure AI Search service.
+The knowledge base is stored in the `data` folder and processed into Supabase with vector embeddings.
+After running the deployment script, the contents of this folder will be processed and stored in Supabase.

-To customize the knowledge base, you can add or remove files from the `data` folder and [re-run the deployment script](#deploy-the-application).
+To customize the knowledge base, you can add or remove files from the `data` folder and [re-run the data ingestion script](#ingest-data-into-supabase).

 ### System prompt

 By default, the [hardcoded system prompt](src/app/system_prompt.md) is used.
 You can customize the system prompt by placing a file named `system_prompt.md` in the `prompt` container of the Azure Storage Account.
 If this file exists, it will be used instead of the hardcoded system prompt.

+## Supabase Integration

+This version replaces Azure AI Search with Supabase for the knowledge base.
+See [README_SUPABASE.md](README_SUPABASE.md) for detailed integration documentation.

 ---